deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 ------------------------------------

 MAID is usually run in float32, because that is what CUDA and Apple MPS provide (MPS has no float64 at all: Metal has no ``double`` type).
-Two things in the implementation are arranged so the certificate survives that.
+Two design choices keep the certificate meaningful under that constraint.

 **Tolerances are dimensionless.** ``eps`` is a per-element root-mean-square gradient tolerance, so the solve stops when